 System Requirements for Running the Best Spellbreak Settings

 To start using the best Spellbreak settings, you’ve got to make sure your computer is capable of running the game at its best quality.
 The power of your machine is very important for getting the most out of a game, it could mean the difference between a win and a wasted game.
-This information is usually only given once you’ve been accepted into the pre-alpha.
-By checking the requirements here, you can be sure that you can run the best Spellbreak settings before you register.
+These requirements are the bare minimum for running Spellbreak.
+If your PC hits this, then you can use the best Spellbreak settings to get an okay performance.